Draupadi: Vanavasa

 While the Pandavas was in the Kamyaka forest, they often went hunting, leaving Draupadi alone.
 At this time Jayadratha, the son of Vriddhakshatra and the husband of Duryodhana's sister Dussala, passed through Kamyaka forest on the way to Salva Desa.
 Jayadratha met Draupadi and then started beseeching her to go away with him and desert her husband.
-Draupadi pointed out the immorality of deserting one's spouses when they were in difficulty and attempted to stall and dissuade Jayadradtha by describing how the Pandavas would punish him.
+Draupadi pointed out the immorality of deserting one's spouses when they were in difficulty and attempted to stall and dissuade Jayadratha by describing how the Pandavas would punish him.
 Failing with words, Jayadratha forced her onto his chariot.
 Meanwhile, the Pandavas finished their hunt and found Draupadi missing.
 Learning of their wife's abduction by Jayadratha they rushed to save her.
 On seeing the Pandavas coming after him, Jayadratha left Draupadi on the road, though ultimately the Pandavas managed to arrest him.
 Arjuna urged Bhima to spare Jayadratha's life for the sake of Dussala and Gandhari, much to the indignation of Draupadi.
 In some versions of the story, Yudhishthira asks Draupadi to pass the sentence since it was she who was attacked, and she begrudgingly counsels to spare him because of the relations they share.
 Before freeing him, the Pandavas shaved Jayadratha's head at five places in order to publicly humiliate him.